maikasaguid/frontend-nanodegree-neighborhood-map/app/README.md

     http://stackoverflow.com/questions/3818016/google-maps-v3-limit-viewable-area-and-zoom-level
 2. Multiple markers using JSON with Google Maps API http://snippetrepo.com/snippets/multiple-markers-using-json-with-google-maps-api
-3. I can’t get the markers to change based on the search query Used @MarkN's suggestion to put the Google Maps Marker in a location object http://discussions.udacity.com/t/i-cant-get-the-markers-to-change-based-on-the-search-query/15443/2
+3. I can’t get the markers to change based on the search query -- Used @MarkN's suggestion to put the Google Maps Marker in a location object. http://discussions.udacity.com/t/i-cant-get-the-markers-to-change-based-on-the-search-query/15443/2